viniguazz/object-oriented-systems-development-course-UFSC/unit 1/Unit 1 - notebook.md

 		if self.speed < 0:
 			self.speed = 0

-self: is a reference to the object that will be instantiated.
+The 'self' keyword is a reference to the object that will be instantiated.
 It's mandatory and must always be the first argument of any method.

-constructor: a method that is automatically triggered whenever a class is instantiated.
+The 'constructor' is a method that is automatically triggered whenever a class is instantiated.

 # Instantiation